 - Sign up immediately prior to the beginning of the meeting.

-- Volunteer to speak when asked for additional patron input.
+- Volunteer to speak if the Board President invites additional patron input.

 Patrons must list their name and agenda item or topic they wish to address prior to speaking.
 The Board may elect to hear patron comments in any order or sequence and is not limited by the arrangement shown on the sign-up sheets.

 - Should a member of the public wish to speak on matters not listed on the agenda, they may speak during the Patron Comment period.